RajkumarDharmarajan/COFFEE-SHOP-SALES/README.md

 I encourage stakeholders to explore the dashboard and utilize its features to gain valuable insights that can help drive future sales strategies and operational improvements.

-Getting Started:
-To access the dashboard and explore the data: